Monitoring pfSense with Wazuh: A Comprehensive Guide

 ./agent_control -l

-If configured correctly, you should see the state of pfSense as ‘Active’.
+If configured correctly, there is the state of pfSense as ‘Active’:

 Wazuh agent_control.
 List of available agents: